 First of all, when we meet, my name is Alan.
 “MR.” Woodruff is my father, and, although I have several doctoral degrees, I find “DR.” Woodruff a little too pretentious.
-While I hope to also be Congressman Woodruff, my name will always be “Alan” to the people of my District.

 I’ve had careers as a chemical engineer, a management consultant, a financial consultant and a tax and constitutional lawyer.
 After retiring young from my law practice, I traveled extensively and wrote three novels before turning into–yes, I admit it–a political “junkie.”